 DAY 3-4 | BERCHTESGADEN AND ALPINE SURROUNDS

-The next couple of days were spent in the Berchtesgaden National Park, going up and down the Alps, including taking the cable car up Mount Jenner, visiting Eagle’s Nest and the amazing Dokumentation Obersalzberg (we so did not have enough time there!), and catching an electric boat across Lake Königssee.
+The next couple of days were spent in the Berchtesgaden National Park, going up and down the Alps, including taking the cable car up Mount Jenner, visiting Eagle’s Nest and the amazing Dokumentation Obersalzberg (we so did not have enough time there!).
+We finished off our stopover in Berchtesgaden by catching an electric boat across Lake Königssee.

 Read more: Climbing mountains, crossing lakes: Berchtesgaden Alps; Tracing Hitler in the Alps: A visit to Eagle’s Nest

 DAY 5 | BISCHOFSWIESEN – KOCHEL AM SEE VIA THE ALPINE ROAD

 Whilst it was a little sad to say good-bye to the Berchtesgaden area, the weather had started to turn on Day 4.
 So we abandoned our plans to visit the Roßfeldstrasse, a panoramic toll road through the Alps, and started our meander west along the scenic Alpine Road.